Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Numerical methods

 The main question is how to approximate the integral in the above equation.
 In explicit methods only prior knowledge of $\psi$ and its derivatives are used, i.e.,

 where $H(t)=H(\psi(t))$.
 The simplest method, Euler's method, just retains the first term in the expansions, i.e.,

 This approach must be supplemented by methods to evaluate spatial gradients in $H$, which in (A)PFC type models are typically even order derivatives, i.e., $\Lap, \nabla^4, \dots$.
 Often these are evaluated using a central difference formula.
-For instance, in 2D with a 5-points stencil (\textit{quincunx}), the Laplacian is given by
+For instance, in two dimensions with a 5-points stencil (\textit{quincunx}), the Laplacian is given by

 where $(x,y)=(i\Delta s,j\Delta s$).
 Eq.~\eqref{eq:cdiff}, in conjunction with Eq.~\eqref{eq:Euler}, is quite simple to implement for numerical integrations.
 Moreover, it is easy to incorporate different boundary conditions.
 However, the time step $\Delta t$ is limited by the grid spacing due to stability constraints, typically